mary-lev/kamen/model.md

         - `idno`: The specific identification number for the book.

     - `msContents`: Information about the contents.
-        - `summary`: A brief summary of the book's significance and its various editions.
+        - `summary`: A summary of the book's significance and various editions.
         - `textLang`: Information about the language of the text.
         - `msItem`: Detailed list of individual poems.
         - `locus`: Specifies the location (usually page numbers).